akshayranganath/akshayranganath.github.io/_posts/2017-5-2-Synthetic-Testing-With-WPT-and-Jenkins.md

 While working on a issue, I faced an situation where we had to develop a testing solution over WPT.
 Gomez could only run tests from a HAR file.
 Catchpoint could execute a transaction but was limited to Chrome.
 Since we had no other tool that could cover all the devices and use cases, we scripted the solution.

+I had written a very closely related article on using [Jenkins for running performance tests](https://akshayranganath.github.io/Performance-Testing-with-Jenkins/).
+This blog is more on creating synthetic testing with Jenkins and WPT.

 ## Background
 We had to measure the performance of a particular website by going through a transaction.
 The challenge was to ensure that the test was run on at least these 4 devices: